lazyprop/little-lisp/README.md

 - [x] Better error handling.
 - [ ] More general function definition.
 Fixed arity functions.
 Typechecking arguments.
+  - [ ] Figure out what type should the function be and return.
+        Is it a `LispExpr`?
+Is it a `LispFunc`.
+In `+` etc. we're evaluating the function there but not while composing functions.
+This causes type mismatch.
 - [ ] More tests.
 - [ ] Write a parser.
 - [ ] Write a REPL.